joshmadakor1/YouTube-Utilities/Contest/README.md

 ## Step 5.

 If you want to make life easy for me, watch your notifications for a reply from me in case you win.
-If you do win, please put your Venmo ID or PayPal ID in your YouTube channel page.
+If you do win, please consider putting your Venmo ID or PayPal ID in your YouTube channel page.
 For example, either of the following:

 ```
 Venmo ID: @JoshMadakor